 The financial statements include holdings in unlisted shares and bonds which are measured at fair value.
 Fair value is estimated using either Net Asset Value (NAV) provided by the fund managers or book value per share of the investee company.
-If the estimation were 5% lower / higher while all other variables were held constant, the carrying amount of the unlisted shares and bonds would decrease / increase by RO 0.07 million (2022: decrease / increase by RO 0.07 million).
+If the estimation were 5% lower / higher while all other variables were held constant, the carrying amount of the unlisted shares and bonds would decrease / increase by RO 0.07 million).